Lebanese Forces (militia): Israeli invasion

 In an attempt to fix the relationship between Bachir and Begin, Ariel Sharon held a secret meeting with Bachir in Bikfaya.
 In this meeting, they both agreed that, after 48 hours, the IDF would cooperate with the Lebanese Army in order to force the Syrian Army out of Lebanon.
 After that was done, the IDF would peacefully leave Lebanese territory.
 Concerning the Peace Negotiations, Sharon agreed to give Bachir time to resolve the internal conflicts before signing the negotiations.
 The next day, Begin's office issued a statement which said that the issues which Bachir and Sharon had agreed upon were accepted.

+On 13 September 1982, LF chief of staff Fadi Frem, who was married to one of Bachir’s nieces, would be elected commander in chief of the Lebanese Forces taking Bachir’s place as the latter was expected to assume his term as president.
+Fadi Frem was a known advocate of federalism and went as far as to travel to the US to advocate for its implementation in Lebanon.

-Nine days before he was to take office, on September 14, 1982, Bachir was killed along with 25 others when a bomb exploded in the Kataeb headquarters in Achrafieh.
+Nine days before he was to take office, on 14 September 1982, Bachir was assassinated along with 25 others when a bomb exploded in the Kataeb headquarters in Achrafieh.
 The attack was carried out by Habib Shartouni, a member of the Syrian Social Nationalist Party (SSNP), believed by many to have acted on instructions of the Syrian government of President Hafez al-Assad.
-The next day, Israel moved to occupy the city, allowing Phalangist members under Elie Hobeika's command to enter the centrally located Sabra and the Shatila refugee camp; a massacre followed, in which Phalangists killed between 800 and 3,500 (number is disputed) civilians, mostly Palestinians and Lebanese Shiites, causing great international uproar.
+The next day, Israel moved to occupy the city, allowing Phalangist members under a young Elie Hobeika's command to enter the centrally located Sabra and the Shatila refugee camp; a massacre followed, in which Phalangists killed between 800 and 3,500 (number is disputed) civilians, mostly Palestinians and Lebanese Shiites, with many victims found raped and tortured.
+The massacre caused great international uproar, especially towards Sharon.

+Bachir Gemayel’s assassination would demoralize the men of the Lebanese Forces who were sure that with Bachir’s election, peace would prevail throughout the country and that the victory was theirs.
+The Israeli invasion and their cooperation with the Lebanese government allowed many displaced Christians to return to areas they had previously been expelled from.
+These areas include the Druze majority mountain from where Christians had been expelled following the massacres that followed Kamal Jumblatt’s assassination by Syria.
+Other areas consist of the coastal Chouf, including the town of Damour, and southern villages, such as Aishiyeh.